-Actions planned to reduce the number of poverty-level families provide public services to reduce the number of poverty-level families.
-This will provide funding toward public service projects that specifically focus on addressing barriers in the areas of homelessness, health/mental health, substance abuse, youth services, and fair housing.
+All planned activities for Program Year 2023 will promote the reduction of poverty-level families by providing resources and opportunities to assist low-income individuals to be able to grow and prosper.
+One specific example is that 15% of the CDBG Budget, approximately \$117,000, will be allocated to provide public services to reduce the number of poverty-level families.
+This will provide funding toward public service projects that specifically focus on addressing barriers in the areas of homelessness, physical and mental health, substance abuse, youth services, and fair housing.
 All public service projects must be new and/or expanding services that benefit low-to-moderate income persons.